 There’s a lot of mosques and Islamic architecture in the city, this start to fade as you drive north, towards Republika Srpska (do not confuse it with the Republic of Serbia.)
 Political situation in Bosnia and Herzegovina can be a bit confusing.

 It was almost an evening before we arrived to Sarajevo.
 We stayed at Radon Plaza, which is a truly elegant place.
 We dined in a hotel’s revolving restaurant.
-While I usually dislike luxury places, this time I exceptionally enjoyed.
 We had a nice, calm conversation while enjoying lovely view of the city as the sun was setting.

 Banja Luka (Day 4, 11th June)